-Election Security remains at the top of everyone's minds going into the 2020 Elections in Maryland.
+Election Security remains at the top of everyone’s minds .

 State and local election officials work continuously to protect election systems and data.
 The systems and data we use are protected by the industry accepted best practices for critical information systems.